ProggerFox/VDFX/gltf4FX/README.md

 # gltf4FX
-A library to enchance JavFX with the ability to import files of the gltf-format (version 2.0 specififcally).
+A library to enchance JavaFX with the capability to import files of the GLTF2.0-format.

 ## Built With
-- Maven - Dependency Management
+- Gradle - Dependency Management

 ## Open Tasks
 - [x] Load meshes (mesh-primitives joined into one geometry)